devpablocristo/wd-dotnet-challenge/README.md

-# Welcome to the WeDevelop Python challenge 🚀
+# Welcome to the WeDevelop .NET challenge 🚀

 ## Create a web service for the bookstore inventory